DevWithOverthinking/Tellonym-Rocket-TellsV0.5.0/README.md

 Not only does Tellonym-Rocket break barriers, but it does so with unparalleled efficiency!
 With support for threading and optimized resource usage, Tellonym-Rocket ensures minimal strain on your CPU, memory, and network.
 So, while your tell counts skyrocket, your system stays cool and efficient, just like a well-oiled rocket engine! 🚀✨

+## 3...2...1...Lift Off! 🚀
+Prepare for launch by selecting your target user.
+Then, sit back, relax, and watch as we send those tells soaring into the cosmos like rockets! 🚀✨

+## Contact Mission Control 📡
+Questions, feedback, or just want to chat about the mysteries of the universe?
+Reach out to our friendly mission control team on Discord at 7w2 or open an issue on GitHub.
+We're here to make sure your journey with Tellonym-Rocket is smooth sailing through the stars! 🌟

+## Ready for Liftoff? 🚀
+Don't just sit there like a moon rock—join the Tellonym-Rocket mission today and watch your tell counts soar to new heights! 🚀🌕

+P.S.
+Remember, we're aiming for the stars, not just your ex's house! 😉✨